 The Company's equity incentive plans allow for the granting of a variety of stock awards.
 To date, the Company has granted stock options, restricted stock awards, RSUs and SARs.
+During the nine months ended September 30, 2013 there were no grants, exercises or cancelations of SARs.

 Stock-based compensation costs are based on the fair value calculated utilizing the Black-Scholes-Merton option pricing model on the date of grant.
-The fair value of stock awards, with consideration given to estimated forfeitures, is amortized as compensation expense on a straight-line basis over the vesting period of the grants.
+The fair value of stock awards, with consideration given to estimated forfeitures, is recognized as compensation expense on a straight-line basis over the vesting period of the grants.

-In June 2013, the Company's stockholders approved an additional 3.6 million shares available for grants under the Amended and Restated 2011 Equity Incentive Plan (the 2011 Plan) and stockholders approved the 2013 Employee Stock Purchase Plan (ESPP) with 250,000 shares available to be issued.
-As of June 30, 2013, 3,199,747 shares of common stock remain available for future grant under the 2011 Plan and 250,000 shares are available to be issued under the ESPP.
+In June 2013, the Company's stockholders approved an additional 3.6 million shares of common stock available for grants under the Amended and Restated 2011 Equity Incentive Plan (the 2011 Plan) and stockholders approved the 2013 Employee Stock Purchase Plan (ESPP) with 250,000 shares of common stock available to be issued.
+As of September 30, 2013, 2,950,714 shares of common stock remain available for future grants under the 2011 Plan and 250,000 shares are available to be issued under the ESPP.